 The Half, Sunday’s Half and the Full-Growlers, all start and finish in downtown Gunnison at IOOF Park (AKA, race HQ) on the NE corner of Main and Virginia.
 That makes for about 5 miles of dead flat pavement, 2.5 at the beginning and 2.5 at the end.
 Total distances are about 40 miles for the Half-Growler and 69 miles for the Full-Growler.
 The start on the pavement is neutral behind law enforcement and may be slow or fast.
 SEE ABOVE FOR A DESCRIPTION OF HOW THE GROWLER WILL FINISH.

-Please, no parking on Main St. or in the first block off of Main St. These are two-hour parking spots and you will be ticketed and possibly towed.
+Please, no parking on Main St. or in the first block on either side of Main St. These are two-hour parking spots and you will be ticketed and possibly towed.
 There’s plenty of street parking adjacent to the finish that’s just one block or more off of Main St. A great parking lot is two blocks west of the start across the street from the post office and there’s a ton of parking on the campus of Western State Colorado University.

 The well-marked, clockwise course of around 30 miles contains loads of classic and challenging Gunnison singletrack – trails like Skull Pass, Rattlesnake, the Ridge, Joshes and new for 2017, 4-miles of new trail in the Graceland complex.
 You won’t be bored!
-The lap climbs around 4,000 vertical feet (but never more than a few hundred in one shot.)
+The lap descends around 4,000 vertical feet.
 The Half-Growler and lap 1 of Sunday’s races use a slightly different starting configuration to spread the field out.
 Please study the map for details.